Custom Thermoset Molding Company for High-Performance Applications

 This type of molding is ideal when the following requirements must be met:

 - Heat Resistance: The parts have the ability to withstand extreme temperatures without melting or becoming deformed.
-Industries such as automotive, aerospace, and electrical choose thermoset molding because the part can be placed in a high-temperature area without breaking down or melting.
+Industries such as defense, infrastructure, automotive, aerospace, and electrical choose thermoset molding because the part can be placed in a high-temperature area without breaking down or melting.

 - Durability: The parts are exceptionally durable and resistant to wear, chemicals, and environmental factors.